reimarrosas/mercatura/README.md

 ### Purchase

-1. As a customer, I should be able to checkout my cart when I finish shopping
+1. As a customer, I should be able to check out my cart when I finish shopping

 ### Invoice

-1. As a customer, I should be able to see the invoice of the purchase
+1. As a customer, I should be able to see the invoice for the purchase
-2. As an admin, I should be able to see the invoice of a customer's purchase
+2. As an admin, I should be able to see the invoice for a customer's purchase